shamilshaz03/bot/README.md

 # Telegram Subscription Bot with Pyrogram

 This bot is a Telegram subscription bot where users can subscribe using Google Pay, PhonePe, or Paytm.
 The bot also saves users' information to MongoDB.

-## Deploy with One Click
-# Telegram Subscription Bot with Pyrogram

-This bot is a Telegram subscription bot where users can subscribe using Google Pay, PhonePe, or Paytm.
-The bot also saves users' information to MongoDB.